BrendonKoz/CakePHP-Mcrypt-Behavior/README.md

 **Update** 2015-06-12 - Edited to work with CakePHP version 2.6.x.
+**Note** As of PHP 7.1, the mcrypt library is marked as Deprecated.
+Although OpenSsl will take its place, this Behavior will not be updated to work with 7.1 or newer.

 Although there have been other Mcrypt libraries created for CakePHP, I haven't seen any of them with nearly as many features as this one.
 Many of them are Components, used in the controller.
 That goes against the Fat Model, Skinny Controller philosophy.